cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 In a microservices architecture, a single business operation might trigger a chain of downstream microservice calls and such interactions between the services can be challenging to debug.
 To make things easier, we can use [Spring Cloud Sleuth][spring-cloud-sleuth] to enhance the application logs with tracing details.

-Spring Cloud Sleuth is a distributed tracing solution for Spring Cloud and it adds a _trace id_ and _span id_ to the logs:
+Spring Cloud Sleuth is a distributed tracing solution for Spring Cloud and it adds a _trace id_ and a _span id_ to the logs:

 - The _span_ represents a basic unit of work, for example sending an HTTP request.
 - The _trace_ contains a set of spans, forming a tree-like structure.
 The trace id will remain the same as one microservice calls the next.

-When visualizing the logs, we'll be able to get all events for a given trace or span id, providing visibility into the behavior of the chain of interactions between the services.
+With this information, when visualizing the logs, we'll be able to get all events for a given trace or span id, providing visibility into the behavior of the chain of interactions between the services.

 Once the Spring Cloud Sleuth dependency is added to the classpath, all interactions with the downstream services will be instrumented automatically and the trace and span ids will be added to the SLF4J's [Mapped Diagnostic Context][slf4j.mdc] (MDC), which will be included in the logs.